 Christmas is the time of year where things at work quieten down and aside from social commitments, you often have more free time.
 Look at your schedule in the lead up to Christmas and see where you can get workouts in.
 If you’re heading away from home, have a look at local gyms, or make sure you pack your gym clothes to go on a run / do an activity… or you can try some of these HIIT workouts we put together that you can do anywhere.

-Think of getting friends and family involved too – if you plan some exercise with them you’ll get more buy in and there’s more chance of you exercising rather than watching another box set.
+If you plan some exercise with your family and friends you’ll get more buy-in and there’s more chance of you exercising with someone to motivate you and join in with rather than watching another box set.

 Get your steps in